-If you don’t have a budget for web hosting, WordPress offers a free plan that allows you to experience the solution on a subdomain.
+If you don’t have a budget for web hosting, WordPress offers a free plan.
+It allows you to experience the solution on a sub-domain.
 In other words, YourName.WordPress.com.

 You get 3GB of storage and unmetered bandwidth, though you can only host one site, you cannot fully edit your theme or add your own code to theme files, and you must carry advertising for WordPress.

 As a free service, it is unbeatable, especially because there is no bandwidth limitation.
-However, if you are a professional, business owner, or want more control over your site, you’re going to want to upgrade to a paid plan.
+However, if you are a professional, business owner, or want more control over your site, upgrade to a paid plan.